Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - Have had any other cancer in the last 3 years, unless it was a very early stage and has been successfully treated

 - Have an autoimmune disease unless it is vitiligo, type 1 diabetes, thyroid problems that are controlled by medications or a skin condition called psoriasis that doesn’t need systemic treatment

 - Have side effects from past treatment apart from minor kidney damage, numbness and tingling in your hands or feet (peripheral neuropathy), hearing loss, hair loss or tiredness (fatigue)

-- Have had a severe allergic reaction to monoclonal antibodies or
+- Have had a severe allergic reaction to monoclonal antibodies or immunotherapy in the past

 - Are allergic to nivolumab or anything it contains